sommalia/moco-wrapper/README.rst

 ###########

 The second group of tests are the *integration* tests.
-These tests use the betamax package, send actual request to an moco API and save the result locally.
+These tests use the betamax package, send actual requests to a moco instance and save the response locally (see tests/integration/cassettes/).
-The results of these requests are saved under `/tests/integration/cassettes`.
 These tests can also be run via pytest:

 .. code-block:: shell